-Making your own canvas boards is fun, quick and saves you money.
+Making your own canvas boards is fun, quick and can save you money.
 It also gives you a superior product and the flexibility to create whatever size or shape you need for any given project.

 01. Gather the equipment